Terroir & the wine's chemistryPart 5 of 9

 The yeast's metabolism

-Glycolysis is a chain of enzyme-controlled steps, and each of them tells us something about how sensitive the system is.
+Glycolysis is a chain of enzyme-driven steps.
 Hexokinase phosphorylates glucose at the 6-hydroxyl position and requires both ATP and Mg2+.
-Phosphoglucoisomerase converts glucose-6-phosphate into fructose-6-phosphate, also with Mg2+ as a prerequisite.
-Phosphofructokinase is the central regulating enzyme, modulated by allosteric effectors such as AMP, ADP and fructose-2,6-bisphosphate and inhibited by, among others, ATP and citrate.
-Aldolase then cleaves fructose-1,6-bisphosphate into two triose phosphates, and glyceraldehyde-3-phosphate dehydrogenase, which requires a cysteinyl-SH group in its active site, carries the reaction onward.
+Phosphoglucoisomerase converts glucose-6-phosphate into fructose-6-phosphate (also requiring Mg2+).
+Phosphofructokinase is the important regulating enzyme, fine-tuned by allosteric effectors such as AMP, ADP and fructose-2,6-bisphosphate, and inhibited by, among others, PEP, ATP and citrate.
+Aldolase then splits fructose-1,6-bisphosphate into glyceraldehyde-3-phosphate and dihydroxyacetone phosphate, and glyceraldehyde-3-phosphate dehydrogenase, which requires a cysteinyl-SH group in its active site, drives the process onward.

-The yeast's ability to tolerate the alcohol it itself creates is linked to the fluidity of the cell membrane, which in turn depends on the fatty acid residues in the membrane's phospholipids.
-This is one of the reasons that oxygen access early in fermentation matters: with sufficient oxygen, the yeast can build a more robust membrane before the alcohol rises.
+The yeast's ability to tolerate the ethanol it produces itself is linked to the membrane's fluidity, which in turn is affected by the fatty acid residues in the membrane's phospholipids.
+This is part of the explanation for why some yeast strains can work longer and higher up in alcohol than others.

 By-products and aroma

-Fermentation produces far from only ethanol.
-Glycerol is the most important by-product and the most widespread compound after water and ethanol in dry wine, typically around 10 g/l in red wine and 7 g/l in white wine.
-It is formed from dihydroxyacetone phosphate via a reductase enzyme and contributes to the wine's body and soft mouthfeel.
-Low temperature, high tartaric acid content and SO2 promote glycerol formation.
+Glycerol is the most important by-product and at the same time the most abundant compound after water and ethanol in dry wine, around 10 g/L in red wine and 7 g/L in white wine.
+Glycerol is formed from dihydroxyacetone phosphate via the enzyme dihydroxyacetone phosphate reductase and contributes to a softer mouthfeel.
+Low temperature, high tartaric acid and SO2 favour the formation of glycerol.
+The classic fermentation studies (Neuberg's second and third fermentation) show precisely how glycerol formation can be increased when acetaldehyde is bound by sulphite and thereby cannot act as a hydrogen acceptor for NADH, or when dihydroxyacetone takes over that role under alkaline conditions.

-The higher alcohols, also called fusel alcohols, are another important group.
-They include, among others, n-propanol, isobutyl alcohol, 2-methylbutanol, isoamyl alcohol and 2-phenylethanol, and they are formed by deamination and decarboxylation of amino acids.
-Amino acids such as isoleucine, leucine and valine disappear quickly within the first 18 to 38 hours of fermentation, while the formation of higher alcohols continues throughout the entire process.
-In concentrations up to around 400 mg/l they lift the aroma, but above that level they pull the taste in an unfortunate direction.
+Higher alcohols (fusel alcohols) with more than two carbon atoms include, among others, n-propanol, isobutyl alcohol, 2-methylbutanol, isoamyl alcohol and 2-phenylethanol.
+They are formed by deamination and decarboxylation of amino acids, and their formation depends on the yeast species.
+Amino acids such as isoleucine, leucine and valine are used up quickly within the first 18-38 hours after the start of fermentation, while the formation of higher alcohols continues throughout the whole process.
+Up to around 400 mg/L the higher alcohols improve the wine's aroma, while levels above that pull the quality down.

-Succinic acid is the primary carboxylic acid that the yeast forms during fermentation, in concentrations up to around 2.0 g/l, and amino acids as well as glutamate increase its formation.
-Methanol, on the other hand, does not stem directly from the yeast's metabolism, but from the action of pectinesterase on pectin in the must.
-The more pectin, the more methanol, and it occurs only in trace concentrations in wine.
-Finally, the yeast forms mannoproteins during fermentation.
-They make up about 32 percent of the wine's total polysaccharides and act as natural inhibitors of the crystallisation of potassium hydrogen tartrate, which matters for the wine's stability.
+Succinic acid is the primary carboxylic acid the yeast forms, in concentrations up to 2.0 g/L, and amino acids as well as glutamate increase its production.
+Methanol, by contrast, does not come from the yeast itself, but from the action of pectin esterase on the pectin in the must.
+The higher the pectin content, the more methanol, and the level is also affected by the fermentation organism, the raw material and the temperature.

 Temperature, nutrition and control

-Fermentation proceeds in three phases: a lag phase, in which the must becomes saturated with CO2, an exponential phase with rapid CO2 production up to the maximum yeast population, and a stationary phase, in which activity falls but the cells remain viable.
-Alcohol production begins just before the exponential growth ends.
+Fermentation runs in three phases: a lag phase (where the must is saturated with CO2), an exponential phase (rapid CO2 production up to the maximum yeast population) and a stationary phase (declining activity, but preserved viability).
+Ethanol production typically begins just before exponential growth ceases.

 When fermentation stalls